zcfs/Meteor-join/api.md

 Kind regards Morten
 #Api
-Below is the code documentation *produced by `docmeteor` cli tool* ´_collections´ is a collection pointer object for resolving collectionName into a collection.
+Below is the code documentation *produced by `docmeteor` cli tool* `_collections` is a collection pointer object for resolving collectionName into a collection.
 Only these collections are accessible via joins

 ## <a name="Join"></a>new Join(id, [collection])&nbsp;&nbsp;<sub><i>Anywhere</i></sub> ##